sevenjames/MultiMeter/README.md

 # MultiMeter

-Yet another system monitor Rainmeter skin.
+This is a Rainmeter skin.
+It requires [Rainmeter](https://www.rainmeter.net).

 ![screenshot](screenshot.png?raw=true)